jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

   -  Manipulation of large datasets is done on the clients browser.
   -  Reporting can run alone or as a part of Slate Fire INFINITY
   -  Reports are generated and emailed to Admins (Excel, Birt, and Tableau reports available).
-  -  Updates are provided for each Tririga Application and Platform version update.
+  -  Updates to Sapphire are provided for each Tririga Application and Platform version update.

 ### Automated Install